awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. In the **Set permissions for** section, choose **Attach existing policies directly**\.

-1. In the filter field, type the name of the policy you created earlier\.
+1. In the filter field, enter the name of the policy you created earlier\.

 1. Select the check box next to the policy, and then choose **Next: Tags**\.